andrewindeche/InvestManager/README.md

 ## SYMBOLS FOR INVESTMENT
     navigate to: https://www.alphavantage.co/documentation/ for more symbols

+    Stock symbols: IBM, AAPL (Apple), MSFT (Microsoft) Only stock data has been used.
+    Forex and cryptocurrency require premium subscription to API

-    Stock symbols: IBM, AAPL (Apple), MSFT (Microsoft) Forex Symbols: FROM/TO e.g. EUR/USD for Euro to US Dollar2.
+    Forex Symbols: FROM/TO e.g. EUR/USD for Euro to US Dollar2.
     Cryptocurrency Symbols: FROM/TO e.g. BTC/USD